ha0ye/notes/weekly-goals_2022-08-01.md

 - [ ] work on note synthesis
 - [ ] feedback on draft
 - [x] email Xiaoli and Plato for more explicit instructions on feedback for metadata schema
-- [ ] ask Natalia to coordinate to metadata discussions
+- [x] ask Natalia to coordinate metadata discussions
 - [ ] reach out to contacts for HBCU, MSI, TCU
 - [x] schedule August meeting